 Hearing this was music to my ears as it was one of those magical moments where life moved in and reminded me that parenting is not a game of perfect.
 It is a game of experience with trial and error.
 It is a game where showing up and being present every day is far more important than the impact of an occasional argument.

 A good enough dad is a dad who is present, engaged, and responsive to the child.
 Being there for the child..to play with…to argue (test) with…to provide boundaries…to guide…to love…to feel safe with.

 Responsive parenting allows the child to create a secure attachment (trusted relationship).
 Having a secure attachment is critical to the child’s continued development.
 Children who do not develop a secure attachment will endlessly be seeking to fill that void (for more information on Secure Attachments click here.)

 There are two main steps with responsive parenting:

-One of the great benefits of responsive parenting is that you are modeling a behavior for them to emulate when emotions run high.
-By practicing patience and pause while listening you are creating a safe environment for the child work out their issues, emotions, stories, and needs.
+One of the great benefits of responsive parenting is that you are modeling behavior to emulate when emotions run high.
+By practicing patience and pause while listening, you create a safe environment for the child to work out their issues, emotions, stories, and needs.

 Being responsive is the cornerstone of great parenting.
 Great parenting isn’t about being perfect or attaining your perfect ideal.
 It is about creating the correct environment for your child to develop where their needs are being met.

-In part II of this post I will dig deeper in personal strategies so you (I) can overcome the “not good enough” feeling.
+In part II of this post, I will dig deeper into personal strategies so you (I) can overcome the “not good enough” feeling.
 I will also cover my favorite paradox: Failure is the only path to success.
-I will then round it out with some philosophical points on how to be a leader in your own home.
+I will then round it out with some philosophical points on being a leader in your own home.

 Photo by Kelly Sikkema via Unsplash